 Nathaniel Schooler 20:12

-It is scary, because you go around these bends and like and you’re like, wow, this is 120 miles an hour and you’ve got to be so much softer on the steering, but much more definite.
-Yeah, this car is really good because it’s it’s got a special type of steering.
+It is scary because you go around these bends and like and you’re like, wow, this is 120 miles an hour and you’ve got to be so much softer on the steering, but much more definite.
+Yeah, this car is really good because it’s got a special type of steering.
 So it adjusts automatically the steering based upon the speed you’re doing.
 It’s built.
 I mean, I was like, why is this car so good?
-Like I didn’t realize my friend Erik sold it to me like three years ago and I didn’t realize, my respect of the five series BMW is huge now.
+Like I didn’t realize my friend Erik sold it to me like three years ago and I didn’t realize, my respect for the five series BMW is huge now.
 I mean, really, you know,

 Steven Dickens 20:48

 A shout out to our sponsors from BMW by the way for this podcast.
 Of course.
 Nate is looking for a brand new BMW five series BMW are listening We welcome the opportunity to test drive your car for the next three years!
-So you’re you’re tearing out of Berlin 120 miles an hour.
+So you’re tearing out of Berlin 120 miles an hour.
 On the autobahn.

 Nathaniel Schooler 21:11